SantosAAugusto/sql-EDA-general-datasets/README.md

 ---

 ## License
-This project is licensed under the [MIT License].(LICENSE).
+This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project.

 # About Me
 Hi there!
 I'm Antonio, an Agronomist who always focus on data to solve any problem.
 Enjoy this journey with me.